 The agency maintains a waitlist for TBRA guided by a waitlist policy.
 Housing Assistance Fund manages the waitlist with a needs-based approach and strives to serve those most in need.
-Need is scored based on an acuity scale which uses a scoring system and then prioritizes clients with the highest needs.
-It is administered by housing staff and the score is kept confidential.
-Homeless families or individuals, those who are medically fragile, or those with the lowest incomes are assessed through the assessment and prioritized accordingly.
+Need is scored based on the Vi-Spdat, as administered by housing staff and the score is kept confidential.
+Homeless families or individuals, those who are medically fragile, or those with the lowest incomes are assessed through the Vi-Spdat and prioritized accordingly.
 There is a bi-annual check-in with households or individuals to verify waitlist status, and a regular on-going conversation if meeting with housing navigators more regularly.
 If a client on the wait list no longer requires HOPWA assistance or no longer qualifies, all parties involved with the applicant's care are notified prior to being removed from the waitlist.
 Once an opening becomes available, the next applicant is contacted, as well as the next top three applicants on the waitlist to inform them of their status and to assist in planning for the upcoming move.
 Dates households are added or removed are documented on the Waitlist Tracker.